-I’m not sure what exactly happened at the wedding, but several actors were dressed as the same woman.
-We first saw an old woman as she popped over the other side of the fence next to Firkins House wielding a knife while screaming “this is all your fault!”
+I’m unsure what happened at the wedding, but several actors dressed like the same woman.
+We first saw an old woman as she popped over the other side of the fence next to Firkins House, wielding a knife while screaming, “this is all your fault!”
 This woman was the first of many old knife-wielding women who appeared throughout the rest of the haunt.

-She showed up several more times which made me laugh.
-I said to a few of them “Hold on, I just saw you back there!” and the woman (played by several different actors) would scream at us in her cackling old woman voice.
-She (all of them) were definitely my favourite character in all the storylines.
+She showed up several more times, which made me laugh.
+I said to a few of them, “Hold on, I just saw you back there!” and the woman (played by several different actors) would scream at us in her cackling old woman voice.
+She (all of them) was definitely my favourite character in all the storylines.
 I really enjoyed the wedding haunt the best.

 Taste of Eternity

 The third and final haunt was the Taste of Eternity — a cult led by several people in beige cloaks.
 It started out friendly enough, welcoming even, but quickly turned into a terrifying experience.
 There were two entrances into the cult — one for men and one for women.
 So, if you were with someone of the opposite gender, you were going in alone!